The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 If you wish to report a bug, or if you are interested in having us mirror your free-software or open-source project, please feel free to contact us at mirror[@]metanet.ch.

-chem16S calculates chemical metrics for microbial communities by combining taxonomic abundances with genomic reference sequences for proteins.
-The chemical representation of communities has applications ranging from human microbiomes to Earth-life coevolution.
+chem16S generates chemical representations of microbial communities by combining taxonomic abundances of archaea and bacteria with reference sequences for proteins.
+Chemical metrics for community reference proteomes are used to investigate genomic adaptations to environmental conditions.
+Potential applications range from human microbiomes to Earth-life coevolution.

 Read the paper in Bioinformatics: chem16S: community-level chemical metrics for exploring genomic adaptation to environments.